Founder and Executive Director

 Lauren Noble is the founder and executive director of the William F. Buckley, Jr. Program at Yale, which she started as a senior in college.
 She graduated from Yale University in 2011 with a bachelor’s degree in history.
 From 2011 to 2012, Noble worked as a research analyst and communications writer for Governor Mitt Romney’s presidential campaign.
 There, she drafted press releases and op-eds for national and regional publications.

 She is the recipient of the National Association of Scholars' 2013 Barry R. Gross Memorial Award for academic reform.
 Her writing has appeared in The Wall Street Journal, National Review Online, and other outlets.
+She serves on the board of the Stuttering Foundation of America.

 Programs and Communications Associate